vempr/vempr/README.md

-# Alex, loves kiwis; studying backend
+# Alex, loves kiwis;

+Hi :) I've been doing software development in my free time since 2023.
+My current goal is to branch out of web development and explore other fields.
+I plan to study Computer Science in 2027, after graduating high school.

+## Finished projects

 [Jul 2025] [libsim](https://github.com/vempr/libsim) – a novel collection platform where friends can share their favorite works, built with Laravel